-&lt;sup>12 To be sure, a less smoothed set of curves would do a better job of reflecting the consequences of historical events such as the Great Leap Forward famine (Song 2009, 2010), the Cultural Revolution (Deng and Treiman 1997), and vacillations in policy between "red" and "expert" (Lu and Treiman 2008).
-But they also would make it much more difficult to perceive the overall trends.
+&lt;sup>11 To be sure, a less smoothed set of curves would do a better job of reflecting the consequences of historical events such as the Great Leap Forward famine (Song, 2009, 2010), the Cultural Revolution (Deng & Treiman, 1997), and vacillations in policy between "red" and "expert" (Lu & Treiman, 2008).
+But it also would make it much more difficult to perceive the overall trends.